JakobPCoder/ReshadeTFAA/README.md

 # Reshade TFAA
 - This is a work in progress Reshade shader, which acts as an addon to other, non temporal, anti aliasing methods.
-- It requires my [Dense Reshade Motion Estimation Shader (DRME)](https://github.com/JakobPCoder/ReshadeMotionEstimation).
-You can also use Marty McFly's [motion estiamtion](https://gist.github.com/martymcmodding/69c775f844124ec2c71c37541801c053to) instead.
+- It requires Marty McFly's [LAUNCHPAD.fx](https://github.com/martymcmodding/iMMERSE/blob/main/Shaders/MartysMods_LAUNCHPAD.fx).

 # Copyright Notice
  - Temporal Filter Anti Aliasing | TFAA